 The SMP provides a general description of the site, notes the controls in-place and describes the nature and extent of the remaining contamination at the site.
 As part of the SMP, Lockheed Martin is required to send notices annually to property owners within the site where residual cadmium remains below remedial excavation depths (that is, below 4 feet in residential areas).

 These notices remind property owners of the potential presence of residual cadmium.
 They provide detailed information about where it could be encountered and what to do if the owner should need to dig within these areas.
-Affected property owners were sent these notices in March 2018.
+Affected property owners are sent these notices every year around March.

 The FER documents the complete remedial program implementation and is required to receive a letter of release from the NYSDEC.
 Implementation of the SMP is the last phase of a remedial program, which begins with the release letter.
 Site management ensures the safe (re)use of properties where contamination remains in place.

 Lockheed Martin is now focusing on site monitoring and restoration.
-Annual inspections have begun and will occur for five years following completion of restoration activities to ensure no erosion of the channel and banks is occurring and that the vegetation is growing as intended.
+Annual inspections began in 2017 and will occur for five years following completion of restoration activities to ensure no erosion of the channel and banks is occurring and that the vegetation is growing as intended.

 These annual inspections comply with the March 2014 Decision Document prepared by the NYSDEC, property-specific restoration agreements and the NYSDEC approved restoration work plans for the site.
 As needed, based on these inspections, vegetation may need to be replaced and the brook side banks may require minor repairs.